Murder of Danny Croteau: 1991–1995: First re-examination of the case

 After the public disclosure of his sex crimes in 1991, Lavigne was again suspected of murdering Croteau.
-As tire tracks at the crime scene were washed away in 1972 before they could be cast, only one piece of evidence remained – a straw found nearby.
+As tire tracks at the crime scene were washed away in 1972 before they could be cast, only one piece of evidence remained—a straw found nearby.
 DNA evidence on it didn't match Lavigne, and prosecution against him was dropped in October 1995.

 2020–2021: Second re-examination of the case

 In March 2020, Hampden County D. A. Anthony Gulluni created the "Unresolved Cases Unit", assigning investigators to re-examine old murders, including Croteau's.
 In April and May 2021, a sickly Lavigne was interviewed by police in his hospital bed on five separate occasions, totaling 11 hours.

 According to his own statements, Lavigne led Croteau to the riverbank on the day of his disappearance before bludgeoning him with a rock and tossing it into the river.
 He then returned to find Croteau in the water, floating face-down.
 He stated: "I just remember being heartbroken when I saw his body going down the river, knowing I was responsible for giving him a good shove."
 He told the investigator that he did it "for the same reason you probably push your own son".
 Despite appearing remorseful, he was wary and did not explicitly confess to Croteau's murder, and he belittled him by calling him a "dumb" and "strange" child.

 According to Gulluni, extensive circumstantial evidence had linked Lavigne to the murder, such as a letter he is believed to have written to himself in 2004 about "terrible compulsions" and "unbearable" torment, including details consistent with the crime:

 Then you met a boy along the Chicopee River who felt no shame, who felt no guilt, who was not nauseated but rather reveled in such compulsions.
 Here you were beyond the brink of control seeking your only solace in the shame of others and instead it was shoved back in your face all the more intensely.
 What human being would not have been driven over the brink in your position?

-By mid-May 2021, Gulluni believed enough evidence had been gathered for a conviction; however, Lavigne died at Baystate Franklin Medical Center in Greenfield on the day his arrest warrant was being prepared.
+By mid-May 2021, Gulluni believed enough evidence had been gathered for a conviction; however, Lavigne died of respiratory failure brought on by COVID-19 at Baystate Franklin Medical Center in Greenfield on the day his arrest warrant was being prepared.
 On May 24, Gulluni held a press conference in which he stated confidently that Lavigne was the perpetrator, and the case was officially closed.